gpasion/Jeepney-Sentiment-Modeling/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

+## Description

 Uses Random Forests, Decision Tree, & Logistic Regression models to predict twitter posts are for or against the jeepney phaseout in the Philippines

+Warning: Bias exists in the project and requires more raw data to train the models.

+## Main files and how to replicate

+All datasets required can be found in the "data folder."
+The sentiments.csv file is the dataset that has the most up to date and cleaned data for this project.
+Some initial warnings: Some of the text data has not been perfectly translated to English.

+In order to run the models and see the model accuracy and results, refer to py/modeling and run each of the three phaseout files.
+These should output three different tables on their classification reports.
+The logistic regression file will also display a confusion matrix for interpretability.
+The decision tree model will also display the root node and it's branches.

 ## Project Organization